ddominguez8/CSE-111/README.md

 - Okay definitely did not have enough time to do this, wasn't time inefficiency just unfortunate turn of events for the week
 - Although, did play a lot with subqueries in the GROUP BY - HAVING clause, along with in the SELECT clause as well.
 - Will go to TA for the following lab to see if I can further improve this lab past the due date and do better for next lab.

+## Midterm 1
+- I thought it was a very fair midterm.
+No complaints overall, other than just having the midterm on a Friday in general is rough since I try to get stuff done Friday (groceries, errands, etc. as opposed to Saturday/Sunday when there's lines and traffic).
+I sped through it and felt pretty happy about my progress.
+I will not be posting the midterm solutions since that is especially protected and would rather not be sharing it publicly.